 It is no secret that cold emailing is still a powerful tool for B2B marketers and sales professionals alike.
 The ability to reach your audience with just a few clicks presents opportunities for generating leads and fostering business relationships.
-But, as with any marketing strategy or B2B sales strategy, success hinges on the elements that govern cold email response rates.
+But, as with any marketing or B2B sales strategy, success hinges on the elements that govern cold email response rates.

 Welcome to our in-depth exploration of B2B cold email response rates.
 In this article, we’ll slice and dice the core factors of cold emailing campaigns in the business-to-business realm.
-Plus, we’ll discuss how to calculate cold email response rates, how to improve your average cold email response rate, and much more.
+Plus, we’ll discuss how to calculate cold email response rates, improve your average cold email response rate, and much more.

 What Is B2B Cold Email?